Vonage/vivid/docs/contributing.md

 #### All good, let's deliver

-When you happy with what you've done, push your branch to your fork and open a PR back to the `develop` branch.
+When you happy with what you've done, push your branch to and open a PR back to the `develop` branch.
 You may specify a reviewer if relevant.

 ## CI/CD and workflow